GeetaKrishna/tttTest/README.md

 * With Input of 1
  ![With Input of 1](https://raw.githubusercontent.com/GeetaKrishna/tttTest/master/Screenshot%20(98).png)

-* With Input of 10 or any number above the total existing words
+* With Input of 5
 ![With Input of 10](https://raw.githubusercontent.com/GeetaKrishna/tttTest/master/Screenshot%20(99).png)

 * With Input of 10 or any number above the total existing words